Carbon capture, utilization, and storage technologies are set to play a diverse role in net-zero emissions goals.

 Large-scale adoption is a challenge in both the United States and Europe.
 One way to increase adoption is through regulatory avenues.
 The United States passed the Inflation Reduction Act (IRA), which includes $369 billion in green energy grants and subsidies to accelerate the reduction of carbon.
 In March, Europe proposed the Net-Zero Industry Act, which aims to establish a framework of measures for strengthening Europe’s development of net-zero technologies.

-Following the passage of the IRA, Aniruddha Sharma, Chair and CEO of Carbon Clean, a UK-based company focused on carbon capture solutions, said: “Carbon Clean has experienced a 64% leap in inquires, and we expect the United States to become one of our largest markets,” Sharma said.
+Following the passage of the IRA, Aniruddha Sharma, Chair and CEO of Carbon Clean, a UK-based company focused on carbon capture solutions, said: “Carbon Clean has experienced a 64% leap in inquiries, and we expect the United States to become one of our largest markets,” Sharma said.
 “In March, we announced a significant expansion in North America to meet this booming demand.
 [We opened] a U.S. headquarters in Houston and are currently developing a local supply chain.”

 Sharma said government support is needed to push CCUS at a significant scale, including policies to economically support these endeavors.
 This includes setting financial rewards, simplifying the permitting and planning process, ensuring storage sites are developed quickly, and putting a focus on regulation that supports the growth of CO2 infrastructure and equipment.